xanderlent/intel-npu-highlevel-rpms/README.md

 - [Intel NPU Acceleration Library](https://github.com/intel/intel-npu-acceleration-library)
 	- A Python library for running various AI/ML workloads on the Intel NPU.
 They also provide some [docs](https://intel.github.io/intel-npu-acceleration-library/index.html).
+- The core bits of the HuggingFace suite:
+  - accelerate
+  - datasets
+  - optimum
+  - transformers

 ## Support Status